-The Wounds Of The Inner Child Can Effect Our Lives
+How To Heal The Wounds Of The Traumatized Inner Child

 Everyone encounters some degree of trauma growing up.
 A favorite toy is mistakenly thrown away.
 A wished for red bicycle is not received at Christmas.
 A close friend moves away.
 Simple circumstances like these can create wounds in the young child’s psyche.
 These unintentional yet perceived upsets can be lessened or resolved if the traumatized child is offered care, nurturing and support.
 This helps to reduce the potential damage these situations can cause.
 If a parent is not there to support the emotional needs of their child, the child is forced to deal with the hurtful circumstance alone.
 This scenario can cause wounds that do not heal.

 When Do Wounds To Our Inner Child First Develop?

 Children who live in homes where they experience neglect, physical, psychological, or sexual abuse, the trauma can be can be amplified.
 For these children, hurtful scenarios, instead of being a one off thing, are something they encounter repeatedly.
 These experiences can create deep wounds within the child.
 Moments of unresolved distress can lead to serious, long termed effects that can plague them well into adulthood.

 Parental abandonment, rejection or strait on abuse often leaves a child believing that they are only lovable if they are doing what is desired of them.
 These children quickly discover that life is easier if they hide their emotions.
 They learn early on how to push down their feelings of anger or sadness.
 To survive, they may endeavor to forget their inner pain.
 They shut down, stifle or even kill their authentic selves.
 They do this to avoid being hurt, abandoned or rejected as they portray to the world that they are strong and unaffected.